Your Cart

 Much like vitamin A, vitamin C is an antioxidant and healthy immune system supporter, plus it contributes to overall skin health.

 Vitamin C is essential for the synthesis of collagen in the body, as it helps to convert the amino acids called proline and lysine into collagen.
+With that in mind, one serving of Multi Collagen Protein contains 100 percent Daily Value of clinically studied vitamin C, optimized for absorption.
 Vitamin C, being an antioxidant, also helps to promote healthy skin and to fight free radicals.

 You can take vitamin C capsules on a regular basis; however, it’s beneficial to get plenty from your diet, too, such as from foods including: leafy greens, berries, citrus fruits, kiwi, tropical fruits like mango and pineapple, and bell peppers.